SM Mall of Asia: SMX Convention Center Manila

 The SMX Convention Center Manila (formerly MAITrade Expo and Convention Center) is the Philippines' largest privately run exhibition and convention center.

 The groundbreaking was held on March 23, 2006.
 The project was completed and inaugurated on November 5, 2007.
 It is used as an alternate with the nearby state-run Philippine International Convention Center and World Trade Center Metro Manila located in the CCP Complex, featuring large exhibition areas and function rooms.

 The building is composed of three floors consisting of 4 exhibition halls, 5 function rooms, 14 meeting rooms, and retail space, and a basement parking with a total leasable area of 21000 sqm.
 Bridgeways on the second level connect SMX Convention Center Manila to the mall's South Parking Building, S Maison, MOA Square, and National University MOA, respectively.

 SMX Center for International Trade and Exhibitions

 A separate expansion that will be built southeast of the complex, which will be dubbed as SMXCITE (SMX Center for International Trade and Exhibitions), is currently in preparation stages and will open in 2027.
-The new center will have 18,000 sqm of leasable trade hall space and over 35,000 sqm of exhibition and event space, including five exhibition halls, four meeting rooms, and two VIP lounges, making it the largest convention center in the country upon completion.
+The new center will have 18,000 sqm of leasable trade hall space on a combined 35,000 sqm of exhibition and event space shared with the existing SMX Manila, including five exhibition halls, four meeting rooms, and two VIP lounges, making it the largest convention center in the country upon completion.